 It is the exclusive export of Agaveros Unidos de Amatitán and its second- generation, family-owned-and-operated Rancho Miravalle estate.
-Rancho Miravalle has created exceptional tequila for nearly 20 years.
+Rancho Miravalle has created exceptional tequila for over 20 years.
 Made with 100% pure Weber Blue Agave grown in dedicated fields of the Jalisco valleys, we harvest by hand.
 Then we roast the organic agave in traditional clay hornos to ensure authenticity and depth of flavor.

 We then finish with a natural, open-air fermentation process and bottle on-site.
 Bottling in small batches using a consistent process delivers field-to-bottle quality tequila.

 We bottle Azuñia Tequila with care, labeling each bottle by hand.
 Our Master Distiller, Salvador Rivera Cordona, numbers and signs each bottle of Azuñia Black tequila, our 2-year extra-aged special reserve añejo.

 Azuñia Tequila is created and cultivated in the valleys of Jalisco, Mexico, where the soil and climate is perfect for growing Weber Blue Agave.
 The fertile volcanic territory, where soil naturally deposited over 200,000 years ago, is home to our dedicated agave fields.

 Many other tequila producers source their agave from a variety of growers.
 But, we choose only the best plants from our acres owned and maintained by Sergio Zuñiga and family.
 This quality control enables us to consistently produce great-tasting craft tequila with full ripe flavors.

 We choose only perfectly aged Weber Blue Agave, which grows harmoniously for 8 to 10 years in our sun-drenched fields surrounding the small town of Amatitán.
 Each plant flourished from the rich nutrients found in the fertile volcanic earth and abundance of temperate weather.